 Once you’ve chosen the area in which you want to develop your specialty, you’ll have to go beyond what most students do, one small step at a time.
 For example:

 - If you’ve chosen research, ask your PI whether they’re open to you pursuing an independent project under their mentorship.

 - If you’ve chosen volunteering, consider what problem you want to solve, and for whom.
 Then, ask your peers and local community organizations for help to make it happen.

 - If you’ve chosen patient exposure, brainstorm ways you can improve patients' experience while in the hospital.
 Perhaps you can organize a fun event for patients or greet them in a special way.

-We often only hear about the end result of persistent hard work, such as the non-profit, the major publication, or the new health care curriculum.
+We often only hear about the outcomes of persistent hard work, such as the non-profit, the major publication, or the new health care curriculum.

 However, mountains are climbed through a long series of small steps.

 Being a premed superstar is no different.